Have you heard? Revolution has come up with a skincare line that’s almost an exact dupe of The Ordinary.

 Just look at the packaging.
 Revolution’s a little fancier, but you can’t miss the resemblance.
 Even the product names are pretty much identical.

-But what about the formulas?
+What about the formulas?
 We love The Ordinary because their stuff works.
 You can copy the look, but if the goodies inside don’t deliver the same results, you’re another copycat heading towards oblivion.

-Let’s start off this showdown with The Ordinary Retinol 0.2% In Squalane VS Revolution 0.2% Retinol Serum:
+Let’s start off this showdown with The Ordinary Retinol 0.2% In Squalane VS Revolution 0.2% Retinol Smoothing Serum:

 You’d be forgiven for thinking 0.2% retinol is a pittance.
 Like, that’s so small, why would you even advertise it?!
 Don’t skincare goodies work only when you use 10% or something high like that?